Venxion/Venxion.github.io/README.md

 Personal website for engineering projects, coded in HTML/CSS and on GitHub Pages.

-**Live site:** Venxion.github.io
+**URL:** Venxion.github.io

 ## About

-Website contains projects, skills, and experience, including:
+My website contains projects, skills, and experience, including:

 - Project write-ups with problem, approach, and outcome
 - Technical skills across design/CAD, fabrication, and software/controls